secretlycarl/onboarderr/README.md

 - Way to run it in the background - this is probably possible already but idk that much about self hosting. for testing and sharing with a few friends I just leave the terminal window open with the funnel and script active

+- More languages, maybe language dropdown on setup to switch all body text contents

 # Thank You!